-The "Vegas Loop", basically a subway for cars, will allow passengers to get on a Tesla and cut the "surface" traffic.
+The "Vegas Loop", practically a subway for cars, will allow passengers to hop on a Tesla and cut "surface" traffic.
 Within minutes, users will be able to reach the casinos of hotels on the Las Vegas Strip, the city's new football stadium, the Las Vegas Convention Center and the international airport.

 Metro network for cars

 The approved system includes 46 kilometers (29 miles) of tunnels and 51 stations.
 The plan estimates that up to 57.000 passengers per hour will be able to cross this network, which will be built with totally private funds.
 Boring Company will finance the main tunnels and then will ask companies who want to be joined by the service to finance their "piece" of the subway.

 The objectives of this project are different, and they have also changed over time.
 Initially The Boring Company imagined to "hook" magnetic sleds to normal cars.
 In a second phase he imagined passenger capsules.
 Today, in fact, these are Tesla cars racing in a tunnel, driven by human drivers (another ambition is that these cars drive alone through the underground tunnel network).

 Given that the recipe of "drilling" the subsoil to let the cars pass through is not yet a universal panacea (in Chicago Musk failed the enterprise), it must be said that Las Vegas had foresight.
 It did not initially seem feasible to expand the tunnels under the casinos, due to technical and legal issues.
 Now, on the strength of advances in the approach to tunnels, The Boring Company renews its ambitions.
 On the website you can read all the satisfaction for this new milestone: